8128/LC-solution/readme.md

 ## HashMap and HashSet

+Always to use getOrDefault instead of check contain and use replace

 202. Happy Number:

      Calculate the square and check if it's already in the hashset

+560. Subarray Sum Equals K

+     Use the sum-K, than the sum-K to the sum right now is K value

 ## Bitwise Calculation